henrysky/astroNN/docs/source/quick_start.rst

 Prerequisites
 ---------------
-Anaconda 5.0.1 or above is recommended
+Anaconda 5.0.0 or above is recommended, but generall the use of Anaconda is highly recommended

 ::